 Las Vegas History

 Paiute Indians first lived in what we now call Las Vegas.
-Then missionaries sent by Mormon leader Brigham Young arrived in 1855, attempting to convert the Paiutes to their religious beliefs.
-Mormons abandoned the area in 1858.
-Informally, the City of Las Vegas was founded in 1905, when a railroad company set up a whistle stop here between Los Angeles and Salt Lake City, due to its modest water supply.
+Mormon missionaries arrived in 1855, attempting to convert Paiutes to their religious beliefs, then abandoned the area in 1858.
+The City of Las Vegas was founded in 1905, when a railroad company set up a whistle stop between Los Angeles and Salt Lake City due to its modest water supply.

 In 1906, Golden Gate Casino opened on Fremont Street, it was the first to locate downtown.
 Sensing residential development opportunity, the railroad company auctioned off land to settlers.
 In 1911, when it received a city charter, Las Vegas town had a population under 1,000.